-- 1. Start MATLAB. - In MATLAB, change the working directory to installDirectory/synphony\mc\version/mathworks where synphony\mc\version is the Synphony Model Compiler release version string.
-If a previous version of the Synphony Model Compiler tool was installed, you must start a new MATLAB session.

-- Type setup to execute the setup script (setup.m file) in the working directory.
+- 1. Start MATLAB. - In MATLAB, change the working directory to installDirectory/synphony_mc_version/mathworks where synphony_mc_version is the Synphony Model Compiler release version string.
+If a previous version of the Synphony Model Compiler tool was installed, you must start a new MATLAB session. - Type setup to execute the setup script (setup.m file) in the working directory.

-Note that the setup script adds some paths to certain scripts in the MATLAB installation directory.
-If you do not have write permission to the MALAB installation, add the information manually using the addpath commands.
+The setup script adds some paths to certain scripts in the MATLAB installation directory.
+If you do not have write permission to the MALAB installation, manually add the addpath commands to the setup script: